SalesforceAIResearch/SCOPE-Persona-Framework/README.md

 ## License

 This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE) file for details.
+This dataset should not also be used to develop models that compete with OpenAI and is only released for research purposes.

 ## Acknowledgments